abandon-ability-able/electrumLiveCD/README.md

 Offline machine
 1. boot into usb on an offline machine
 2. run startx in tty
-3. run electrumAppImage in xterm
+3. run electrum in xterm
 4. create wallets, sign transactions, etc

 This approach avoids the issues mentioned above